 The Inter-Library Loans service allows users to request a book, journal article or document that is not available in Queen Mary Libraries.
 Our Queen Mary users are now able to receive their Inter-Library Loan articles via Secure Electronic Delivery.

 Who can use the service?

-Queen Mary staff, research postgraduates and postgraduate taught students are able to place requests at Mile End and Whitechapel libraries.
-The service is also available for undergraduates students based at Whitechapel.
+Queen Mary staff, research postgraduates and postgraduate taught students are able to place requests online and at Mile End, Whitechapel and West Smithfield Libraries.
+The service is also available for undergraduate students based at Whitechapel and West Smithfield Libraries.

 If you are an undergraduate taught student at Mile End you cannot place Inter-Library Loan requests online, but you can contact the Team Leader responsible for Inter-Library Loans for help and advice if you wish to trace material that is not available at Queen Mary.

 If your library account is blocked due to overdue books or fines totalling more than £12.00, you cannot place an Inter-Library loan request.
 Contact your home library for advice in this case.

 The service is not available to Sconul and Alumni users.
 However, Sconul and Alumni users that are looking to obtain material that is not available from our physical collection can register with the British Library directly.

 Please check the Library Catalogue and check holdings at Senate House before using the Inter-Library Loan service at any of the Queen Mary libraries.
 Inter-Library Loans is not an automatic service and we will refer you to other libraries if appropriate.
 You cannot use the Inter-Library Loan service to request books from the Medical libraries for collection at the Mile End Library or vice-versa.